 Suggestions

-Move detailed workflows and tips to a separate REFERENCE.md file, keeping SKILL.md as a concise overview
+Move the example workflows, advanced features, and tips into a separate reference file, keeping SKILL.md as a concise overview with clear pointers.

 | Dimension | Reasoning | Score |